 The Compare and Write fused operation compares the contents of the logical block(s) specified in the Compare command to the data stored at the indicated LBA range.
 If the compare is successful, then the LBA range is updated with the data provided in the Write command.
 If the Compare operation is not successful, then the Write operation is aborted with a status of Command Aborted due to Failed Fused Command and the contents in the LBA range are not modified.
-If the Write operation is not successful, the Compare operation status is unaffected.
+If the Write operation is not successful, the Compare operation completion status is unaffected.

-Note: To ensure the Compare and Write is an atomic operation in a multi-host environment, host software should ensure that the size of a Compare and Write fused operation is no larger than the atomic write unit size.
-Controllers may abort a Compare and Write fused operation that is larger than the atomic write unit size.
+Note: To ensure the Compare and Write is an atomic operation in a multi-host environment, host software should ensure that the size of a Compare and Write fused operation is no larger than the Atomic Compare & Write Unit (ACWU).
+Controllers may abort a Compare and Write fused operation that is larger than the Atomic Compare & Write Unit (ACWU).

-6.3 Command Ordering Requirements and Atomic Write Unit
+6.3 Command Ordering Requirements

-Except for commands that are part of a fused operation, each command is processed as an independent entity without reference to other commands submitted to the same I/O Submission Queue or to commands submitted to other I/O Submission Queues.
+For all commands which are not part of a fused operation (refer to section 4.8), or for which the write size is greater than AWUN, each command is processed as an independent entity without reference to other commands submitted to the same I/O Submission Queue or to commands submitted to other I/O Submission Queues.
 Specifically, the controller is not responsible for checking the LBA of a Read or Write command to ensure any type of ordering between commands.
 For example, if a Read is submitted for LBA x and there is a Write also submitted for LBA x, there is no guarantee of the order of completion for those commands (the Read may finish first or the Write may finish first).

-If there are ordering requirements between commands, host software or the associated application is required to enforce that ordering above the level of the controller.
+If there are ordering requirements between these commands, host software or the associated application is required to enforce that ordering above the level of the controller.